Is Cuba Expensive? Here’s my Cuba Travel Budget!

-After my Trans Mongolian trip, one of the cheapest ways home was a long layover in Cuba!
-So if you’re wondering how much it costs to go to cuba, here’s my budget for my 4 nights in Cuba!
+After my Trans Mongolian trip, I used my Skyscanner hacks and one of the cheapest ways home was a long layover in Cuba!
+So if you’re wondering how much does it cost to go to Cuba, here’s my Cuba budget for my 4 night!
+Here’s another post for some fun facts before you head out to Cuba or what do in Havana!

 Here’s the quick rundown.
 Click and read below to get a deeper insight!